FirestormAngel/raspberry-documentation/README.md

 * Chapter 0x03: Configuring IP addresses on eth0 and wlan0
 * Chapter 0x04: Synchronizing the time with Network Time Servers
 * Chapter 0x05: Installing and configuring components for RSyslog
-* Chapter 0x06: Installing and configuring components for Wifi 802.11ac
+* Chapter 0x06: Installing and configuring components for Wifi 802.11ac with WPA2-PSK
 * Chapter 0x07: Installing and configuring components for DNS, DHCP, iptables
 * Chapter 0x08: Installing and configuring components for IPSec, iptables
-* Chapter 0x09: Configuring scheduled crontab NMAP scans of your wifi network.
+* Chapter 0x09: Configuring scheduled crontab NMAP scans of your wifi network
+* Chapter 0x0A: Configuring and securing the SSH server access

 ### This will probably work on the 4GB and 8GB Raspberry Pi 4 models. (later release date)
-* Chapter 0x0A: Hardware and Requirements
+* Chapter 0x0B: Hardware and Requirements
-* Chapter 0x0B: Installing and configuring components for Docker (repo and installation)
+* Chapter 0x0C: Installing and configuring components for Docker (repo and installation)
-* Chapter 0x0C: Installing and configuring components for Python3 environments.
+* Chapter 0x0D: Installing and configuring components for Python3 environments.
-* Chapter 0x0D: Installing and configuring pcap recorder.
+* Chapter 0x0E: Installing and configuring pcap recorder.
 * More chapters in the pipe.

 ### Set the right expectations